These bylaws first became effective on October 31 1999, having

 these bylaws.

-Congresses and may co-opt up to three additional members who shall
+by a 2/3 majority vote of all IC members, up to three additional members who shall

-have full, voting rights.
+have full voting rights.
 All such positions shall be valid until

 there is even voting the Chairperson of the meeting shall have a casting